 Now with all of this said, I’d like to share with you the reason why I decided to embrace Santa Claus with my girls.
 The jolly man in a red suit is loosely based on a real person – Saint Nicholas.
 His story is quite remarkable.
 Was he a perfect man?
 No. But he was generous to those in need.
 He used his inherited wealth to bless those who needed it most…especially children.
 In fact, many of our traditions are loosely based on the stories of the real Saint Nick.

-Now there’s a lot of contradicting information online regarding the origins of our American Santa, but one thing seemed clear in my research.
+Now there’s a lot of contradicting information out there regarding the origins of our American Santa, but one thing seemed clear in my research.
 The fictional Santa we have today came about with good intentions.
 We are often taught as Christians that Santa was the world’s attempt to take Christ out of Christmas, but that doesn’t seem to be the case.
 The introduction of Santa Claus was less about removing Christ and more about creating a family holiday – one that would bring children and parents together.
+(He was introduced at a time in American history when children were regularly disregarded and mistreated by their parents.
+Adding a children’s element to Christmas meant bringing families together in a unique way for the holiday season.)

 When we really break it down, is there really a difference between Santa and other fictional characters we tell our children about?
 Is there a difference between sitting on Santa’s lap and giving Mickey Mouse or Cinderella a hug at Disney World?
 Not really.
 Perhaps it’s because Santa is a Christmas character.
 He’s present for a holiday that is supposed to be about Jesus.
 But if Santa were a “year-round character” and had nothing to do with Christmas, would we still have a problem with him?